OlhaKovalova75/about-me/readme.md

 So I missed the start of this course that i had waited very much.
 I have many plans on this year: to help my contry to win this war , to learn JS, to up my English level.
 Now I try to do all home works in time.
 Want to say the Github is a bit hard for me.
-I am confused in functions)))
+I am confused in the functions)))